 Two apartment buildings in South Korea quarantined over virus

-Another two deaths were reported by the Korea Centers for Disease Control and Prevention, bringing the toll to 44.
-The apartment complex in Daegu -the country's fourth-largest city and the epicentre of its outbreak was placed under lockdown after 46 residents were confirmed to have the virus, mayor Kwon Young-jin said.
+Six more deaths were recorded by the Central Disaster and Safety Countermeasure Headquarters, bringing the toll to 48.
+The apartment complex in Daegu -- the country's fourth-largest city and epicentre of its outbreak -- was placed under lockdown after 46 residents were confirmed to have the virus, mayor Kwon Young-jin said.

-More than 140 people live in the two buildings, including 94 members of the Shincheonji Church of Jesus, which is often accused of being a cult and is linked to most of South Korea's infections.
-It is the first residential community to be isolated over the outbreak, Kwon said.
+More than 140 people live in the two buildings, including 94 members of the Shincheonji Church of Jesus, which is often accused of being a cult and is linked to more than 60 percent of South Korea's infections.
+It is the first residential community in the South to be isolated over the outbreak.

-The property is owned by the city government and only single women aged 35 or under can apply to live there.
-Over 5,000 cases have now been confirmed in Daegu where the outbreak among Shincheonji members began with a 61-year-old woman, who developed symptoms on February 10 and attended at least four worship services in the city.
+The property is owned by the city government and only single women aged 35 or under can apply to live there, according to Kwon.
+Over 5,000 cases have now been confirmed in Daegu -- where the outbreak among Shincheonji members began with a 61-year-old woman who developed symptoms on February 10 and attended at least four worship services in the city.

 Authorities are carrying out checks on more than 260,000 people associated with the religious group.
 Kwon urged followers to come forward and be tested after more than 30 percent of the 709 members checked on Friday returned positive results.

-The members' cooperation is crucial to "prevent further infections in our community", Kwon said.
+Their cooperation is crucial to "prevent further infections in our community", Kwon said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)